Battle of Surabaya: Main battle

 Lieutenant General Sir Philip Christison was angered when he heard that Brigadier Mallaby had been killed in Surabaya.
 During a lull in the fighting, the British brought in reinforcements and evacuated the internees.
 An additional two brigades (9th and 123rd Indian) of the 5th Indian Division led by Major General Robert Mansergh were deployed with Sherman and Stuart tanks, 2 cruisers and 3 destroyers (including HMS Cavalier) in support.

 At dawn on 10 November, a day now commemorated in Indonesia as Heroes' Day, British troops began a methodical advance through the city under the cover of naval and air bombardment.
 Fighting was heavy, with British troops clearing buildings room by room and consolidating their gains.
 Despite the fanatical resistance of the Indonesians, half of the city was conquered in three days and the fighting was over in three weeks (29 November).
+Indonesian irregulars would continue to infiltrate the city to launch guerilla attacks and the British forces would bombard Surabaya until 2 December.
 Estimates of Indonesian deaths range between 6,300 and 15,000, and perhaps 200,000 fled the devastated city.
 British Indian casualties totalled 295 killed and missing.